cs-open-project/projectsfound/README.md

 ### TsFile

-Description: TsFile is a columnar storage file format designed for time series data, which supports efficient compression, high throughput of read and write, and compatibility with various frameworks, such as Spark and Flink.
-It is easy to integrate TsFile into IoT big data processing frameworks.
+Description: TsFile is a high-performance columnar storage file format designed for industrial time-series data, featuring multi-language interfaces, high compression ratios, high read/write throughput, and fast random access capabilities.
+It is ideal for scenarios such as building high-quality datasets, managing data assets, conducting data analytics, and training AI models.

 介绍: